WFH guide

 The useful habit is simple: forward the receipt when it arrives, add a short note if work-use is not obvious, and let EOFY become an export task instead of a memory test.

 The ATO fixed-rate method is simple because it uses your recorded WFH hours.
-Actual cost can be stronger for some people, but it needs stronger records and reasonable apportionment.
+Actual cost may produce a higher estimate for some people, but it needs stronger records and reasonable apportionment.

 Use the WFH calculator first, then keep evidence for whichever method you discuss with your accountant.